mozilla/firefox-browser-architecture/README.md

 We occasionally write blog posts too.

-* [Deplying an Rust library on iOS](blogs/2017-09-06-rust-on-ios.md).
+* [Deploying an Rust library on iOS](blogs/2017-09-06-rust-on-ios.md).
 A short tutorial describing how to build and deploy a rust library for use inside an iOS app.